Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Multi-Digit MNIST Generalization

 \section{Multi-Digit MNIST Generalization}

-To verify that the results reported for digit ``3'' in the main text are not specific to a single morphological class, we repeated the identical multi-chain protocol (30~chains, $T{=}5{,}000$, burn-in~$2{,}000$, thin every 100 then sub-sample 5, $\beta{=}2000$, $\alpha{=}0.01$, $K{=}100$ stored patterns per digit) on two additional MNIST digits chosen for their distinct morphological properties: digit ``1'' (simple stroke, near-degenerate orientation) and digit ``8'' (complex topology with two enclosed loops and high intra-class variance).
-All seven baselines (including the VAE) and the MALA variant were run with the identical protocol; results appear in Tables~\ref{tab:mnist-digit1} and~\ref{tab:mnist-digit8}.
+To verify that the results reported for digit ``3'' in the main text were not specific to a single morphological class, we repeated the identical multi-chain protocol (30~chains, $T{=}5{,}000$, burn-in~$2{,}000$, thin every 100 then sub-sample 5, $\beta{=}2000$, $\alpha{=}0.01$, $K{=}100$ stored patterns per digit) on two additional MNIST digits chosen for their distinct morphological properties: digit ``1'' (simple stroke, near-degenerate orientation) and digit ``8'' (complex topology with two enclosed loops and high intra-class variance).
+All seven baselines (including the VAE) and the MALA variant were run with the identical protocol, with results in Tables~\ref{tab:mnist-digit1} and~\ref{tab:mnist-digit8}.
+The two digits stress different aspects of the Hopfield energy: digit ``1'' produces a near-rank-deficient memory matrix where most variation is captured by orientation, while digit ``8'' produces a high-rank, multimodal memory where the two loops can fail independently.
+If the SA results were an artifact of digit ``3'' specifically, we would expect divergent behavior here.

 Across all three digit classes, the stochastic attention sampler and MALA produced practically indistinguishable metrics, both dominating every baseline on diversity simultaneously.
 The VAE (latent dim 8) was the strongest non-Langevin baseline on novelty ($0.180$--$0.209$ vs.\ $0.130$--$0.194$ for GMM-PCA), but both learned models were far below the Langevin methods on diversity ($0.397$--$0.408$ for VAE vs.\ $0.557$--$0.600$ for SA), confirming that a static learned density cannot match the ergodic coverage of Langevin dynamics.
-The MALA acceptance rate was 99.2\% for all digits, confirming that ULA discretization bias remains negligible regardless of digit morphology.

-Figures~\ref{fig:mnist-digit1-grids} and~\ref{fig:mnist-digit8-grids} show representative $4{\times}4$ sample grids for each method.
-The qualitative pattern was the same as for digit ``3'': bootstrap outputs were exact stored copies, Gaussian perturbation was visually indistinguishable from bootstrap, random convex combinations produced uniform blurry averages, and both Langevin methods generated diverse, structured digits.
+The MALA acceptance rate was $99.2\%$ for all digits, confirming that ULA discretization bias remains negligible regardless of digit morphology.
+Representative $4{\times}4$ sample grids for each method (Figs.~\ref{fig:mnist-digit1-grids},~\ref{fig:mnist-digit8-grids}) showed the same qualitative pattern as digit ``3'': bootstrap outputs were exact stored copies, Gaussian perturbation was visually indistinguishable from bootstrap, random convex combinations produced uniform blurry averages, and both Langevin methods generated diverse, structured digits.